-- 1. Create a unified pedestrian-friendly and bikefriendly streetscape for the entire corridor. - Create a Downtown Development Authority, such as a Community Reinvestment Agency (CRA), to provide a sustainable source of funding for community enhancements and a focused group that facilitates the improvement of downtown.
+- 1. Create a unified pedestrian-friendly and bike-friendly streetscape for the entire corridor. - Create a Downtown Development Authority, such as a Community Reinvestment Agency (CRA), to provide a sustainable source of funding for community enhancements and a focused group that facilitates the improvement of downtown. - 3.
+As part of a downtown placemaking and

-- Conduct a downtown placemaking and recreation branding study, and reinforce findings through City ordinances, programs and visible improvements.
-As part of the branding effort, develop a set of unified community character elements to be implemented within the entire downtown corridor, to create a stronger sense of place.
+- recreation branding study, develop a set of unified community character elements to be implemented within the entire downtown corridor, to create a stronger sense of place.

 Use the City brand to complement downtown. - 4.
 Spur economic development by mixing land uses, specifically to attract services and amenities that will attract local residents.

 Offices, service uses, residential and moderately priced restaurants and shops should be part of the mix.
 Increase retail diversity along the Main Street corridor, especially for smaller shops, but allow national chains as part of the mix.
 See list of potential uses in Chapter 8. - Implement alternative transportation improvements within the community, specifically bike lanes and wider sidewalks.
-Consider scooters for a new way to travel and connect to adjacent development and centers. - 6.
-Beautify sidewalk areas and create a comprehensive set of façade/storefront standards; incorporate into City ordinances.
+Consider scooters for a new way to travel and connect to adjacent development and centers. - Beautify sidewalk areas and create a comprehensive set of façade/storefront standards; incorporate into City ordinances.
+Fund implementation of a city-wide façade program. - 7.
+Revise the sign ordinance to unify size and location; allow projecting and certain temporary signs, such as A-frames.
+Include wayfinding signs within the downtown corridor.